-- Chinese folklore describes mermaids as capable, beautiful and able to turn their tears into pearls.
-They were seen as gentle, mild and a blessing of the sea.
+- Chinese folklore describes mermaids as capable, beautiful, and able to turn their tears into pearls.
+They were seen as gentle, mild, and a blessing of the sea.

-- Korean mermaid folklore is similar to China’s in which they depict the sea maidens as a good omen.
+- Korean mermaid folklore is similar to China’s in that they depict the sea maidens as a good omen.
 They see her as a goddess that warns fishermen of sea storms and impending doom.

-- Tales of mermaids from Brazil spring from the concept known as the Iara translated as “Lady of the Waters.”
+- Myths of mermaids from Brazil spring from the concept known as the Iara translated as “Lady of the Waters.”
 Through folklore, she is known to be an immortal woman that is blamed for situations where men disappear in the Amazon.

-- African myth calls merfolks the Mami Wata, translated as “Mother of the Water”.
+- African myth calls merfolks the Mami Wata, translated as “Mother of the Water.”
 Although the name is feminine, they believe in both mermaids and mermen.
 They are believed to be diabolical creatures who lure people to their deaths.
 Zimbabwe believes strongly in mermaids, calling them “njuzu.”
 The njuzu is blamed for bad weather, water disasters, and the disappearance of men.
-They live in rivers and lakes and if a person goes missing in these areas, they are said to be taken by the njuzu, never to return again.
+They live in rivers and lakes, and if a person goes missing in these areas, they are said to be taken by the njuzu, never to return again.